46bit/evco/README.md

 # jeepers

-An experiment with Genetic Programming in Rust.
-This might become a useful library in time.
+Incomplete Genetic Programming library for Rust.

+This approach is inspired by the GP in [Python's DEAP](https://github.com/DEAP/deap).
+The aim is for `jeepers` to be more performant and obtain simpler code through Rust's typesystem.

+## Examples

+`examples/snake.rs` will in time evolve a Snake AI.
+For now it simply generates a random tree.
+Run this using `cargo run --example snake`.

+## Development

+* Reformat code with `cargo fmt`.
+* Install Clippy with `cargo install clippy`.
+Then lint the code with `cargo clippy`.
+* Run tests with `cargo test`.

 ## License

 `jeepers` is distributed under the LGPLv3.0 license.
-My original intention is a Rust spinoff of [DEAP](https://github.com/DEAP/deap), the "Distributing Evolutionary Algorithms in Python" library.
-As such I use same license.